-- Engage with stakeholders

-- Refine concept for town centre film-based

-events

-- Secure funding, venues, and in-kind support

-- Deliver and evaluate programme on an ongoing basis until opening of new cinema
+- Engage with stakeholders - Refine concept for town centre film-based events - Secure funding, venues, and in-kind support - Deliver and evaluate programme on an ongoing basis until opening of new cinema a.3 Public realm investment

 - The town centre is re-established as a location for popular film entertainment. - Public expectation and appetite is stimulated for new cinema development in the town centre.